dlchamp/Helply/README.md

 ### Cogs, Categories, and disnake-ext-plugin support
 `Helply` is able to parse the cog or category a command belongs to.
-This is useful if you wish to display an overview of command available within a category.
+This is useful if you wish to display an overview of commands available within a category.
 If you are using cogs, you do not have to do anything extra.
 The cog associated with a command will be parsed automatically.
 However, if you're using [disnake-ext-plugins](https://github.com/DisnakeCommunity/disnake-ext-plugins), a command's cog will always be None.
 So, to set a commands category, we go back to the `extras` keyword to set the command's category:

 ```py
 @some_plugin.slash_command(name='command', extras={"category": "General"})